QuackenbushLab/FENRIR/README.md

 - *more compact script with two execution commands instead of many*

 We present a pipeline for the detection of exogenous human-tropic and endogenous virus-specific reads within a given dataset, with the goal of providing an easily executable pipeline for those who are unfamiliar with bioinformatics and wish to collect virus expression data from their paired-end, unstranded RNA-seq data.
 FENRIR includes our trimming, alignment, quality filtering, and viral counts protocols for both endogenous and exogenous viruses.
-This pipeline also graphs virus expression data and RNA-seq coverage over detected viruses, exporting matricies of virus fragment counts and percent coverage over a viral genome, and jpegs of expression data and virus genome coverage.
+This pipeline also graphs virus expression data and RNA-seq coverage over detected viruses, exporting matrices of virus fragment counts and percent coverage over a viral genome, and jpegs of expression data and virus genome coverage.

 For details on what is in this repo as well as a guide for how to download and run this package, please keep reading.